PravijaSandeep/banking-transfer-service/README.md

 ## Future Tasks

-- Implement custom logic for transaction id generation.
+- Implement custom logic for transaction ID generation.
+- Implement an audit trail mechanism for all requests.
 - Integrate with real account database and read accounts.
-Currently it is using a small pre-loaded configuration for accounts.
+Currently, it is using a small pre-loaded configuration for accounts.
 - Integrate with a real payment gateway for external transfers.